sfajfer/Master-of-Gu/gu index/Gu Index.md

 *Very uncommon, rule path Gu have very narrow use cases but can be very helpful for augmenting killer moves.*

 ::: columns

+### Aura Filter Gu

+*Rank 4-5 Guard*

+Cost: 20 portions

+Range: Self

+Health: 9

+Food: 100 portions of rank {4, 5} primeval essence

+Keywords: [**Sustained**]

+Effect: Upon activation, choose any number of ranks {4, 5} or below.
+While sustained, you are surrounded by an invisible 2 meter radius sphere.
+Gu Masters of the chosen ranks cannot pass through the bounds of the sphere either way, but attacks can still pass through like normal.

 ### Millimeter Gu
 *Rank 1 Catalyst*